You were Fate’s catalyst and now the moon roars

 Than the rising howl you made that night:

-I held your hand in the rain
+Our last night, when I held your hand in the rain

 And you held not just mine back,

 But everything together –

 You were the planet’s core, you were magma-glue,

 And that’s why the happiness stuck to us.

 If it was raining then the sky did not bother your tears.

 It adored you, like a mother –